cozy/cozy-stack/docs/doctype.md

 doctype may be useful to others, you can make a pull request on the https://github.com/cozy/cozy-doctypes repository.

+⚠️ Do not forget to put a link to this new doc into:

+- the `toc.yml` file so that it appears in the navigation menus.
+- the `Readme.md` file so that it appears the index page.

 **Note:** it's the **docs** directory that you should update.
 The other directories are used by [remote doctypes](./remote.md).